Inspection Procedure from Fore to Aft

 casing, sometimes, cracks are also detected in the casing.

 In Sluice valve, the grooved disk guide is provided on both sides of the casing.
 It prevents horizontzl movement of the valve disk.
-When this guide
+When this guide is heavily corroded valve disk do not move smoothly.

 (2) Valve connection bolts or studs